CodeYourFuture/syllabus/docs/guides/marking-guide.md

 Will be hard to understand when you codebase grows.

-Instead us constants to store your hard coded values.
+Instead us constants to store your hard coded values - this means the value has a name, which can be [usefully descriptive](#good-variable-names).
 For example

 ```js
 let ENDPOINT = "https://www.api.com/retrieve";